wchesley/notebook/Valheim.md

 Server files live within Steam user's home directory on server: /home/steam/Valheim

+Steam lives in root directory at `~/.steam`

+>Before updating the server, make a backup of the world.
+Saves are located at `/home/root/.config/unity3d/IronGate/Valheim/worlds`, backup this directory to `/home/steam/Valheim_backup/`.

+Update the server with `steamcmd +login anonymous +force_install_dir /home/steam/Valheim +app_update 896660 +quit`

 Bash script to update valheim plus: pseudo code:
 - check for and download new release of Valheim Plus on github.